Police searching for fourth suspect in Brockton armed robbery

 There were no injuries.

 Three of the suspects were captured after abandoning the vehicle.
-Police are still searching for the fourth perpetrator.
+Police are still searching for the fourth.

 State police, along with police from Stoughton, East Bridgewater, and West Bridgwater, are assisting in the case.